St Helen's Church, Bishopsgate: History

+Medieval period

-Although it is thought that a Roman or a Saxon building might have stood on the site, the first mentions of the parish church of St Helen date back to the mid-12th century.
+Although it is thought that a Roman or a Saxon building might have stood on the site, the first mentions of the parish church of St Helen's date back to the mid-12th century.
 In 1210, the Dean and chapter of St. Paul's gave William, son of William Goldsmith, permission to establish a priory of Benedictine nuns; and a nunnery was built alongside the existing church.
 The new church was 4 ft wider than the parish church, and longer too, so the parish church was lengthened to match.
 The masonry of the outer walls as it currently stands was in place by 1300.
 The church was divided in two by a partition running from east to west, the northern half serving the nuns and the southern the parishioners.
 In 1480, four great arches were installed between the nun's choir and the parishioner's nave, and a wooden screen was put in place to separate the two.
 An additional screen was placed in the parish church to separate the chancel in the east end of the church, where the altar was located, from the nave.

 A crypt extended north from the church under the hall.
 Next to the church, the priory had extensive monastic buildings; they were later acquired and used by the Worshipful Company of Leathersellers until their demolition in 1799.
 The church is the only surviving building from a nunnery in the City of London.

+The Reformation

 When the priory was dissolved in 1538, the nunnery was incorporated in the parish church and the screen separating it from the rest of the church was removed.
 This gave the church its unusual construction consisting of two naves.
 In the following years, the building was rearranged according the principles of the Reformation, which put the emphasis on the preaching of the Word and on the full and active participation of the congregation.
 A Jacobean pulpit was erected in 1615 in a central position on the south wall, accompanied by an ornamental tester in 1640.
 Box pews were installed and arranged around the pulpit.

 In the 17th century, extensive repairs were carried out, most notably resulting in the addition of two Classical wooden doorcases.
 By the end of the century, a bell turret was also erected.
 St Helen's was one of only a few City of London churches to survive the Great Fire of London of 1666.

 A new organ and organ loft were installed on the west end of the church in 1742, designed by Thomas Griffin.
 In 1874 the parish was united with that of St Martin Outwich when the latter's church was demolished, and the first incumbent of the new parish was John Bathurst Deane.